 As a new member of our Smith family, you'll be joining our dynamic Smith Start community.
-Through small, linked courses and co-curricular programming, Smith Start aims to prepare you for the next four years and beyond.
+Through small, linked courses and co-curricular programming diving into our iSmith competencies, Smith Start aims to prepare you for the next four years and beyond.
 Smith Start will challenge you to engage, explore, and experience all the Smith community has to offer you as a student and emerging business professional!

-All students admitted to the Smith School as freshmen before the Fall semester will automatically be considered members of the Smith Start Program.*
+All students admitted to the Smith School as freshmen before the fall semester will automatically be considered members of the Smith Start program.

-Completion: Students who complete BMGT 110F and 367F, together with the co-curricular activities offered each semester will receive recognition at graduation.
+Completion: Students who complete BMGT 110F and 367F, together with the co-curricular activities offered each semester will receive recognition at the end of the year.

 Required course: BMGT110*, Introduction to the Business Value Chain